Artificial intelligence (AI) has garnered outsized attention as of late with the launch of ChatGPT and other generative AI platforms. Read More

 Do you have ways to keep communication lines open, such as dropping an updated report containing this revised income projection in a place that’s secure and only accessible to the client?
 Leveraging digital capabilities like this can help you gain efficiencies in a number of ways.

 Consider segmenting your client base by those with complex planning versus simple planning needs, then map out the interactions and associated workflows for each of those client tracks to ensure you have touchpoints and planning reviews, based on their needs.
+Send out client surveys to different client segments to gather more feedback on how to improve.

 For instance, if your CRM allows reminders for reoccurring engagements or touchpoints, you can make sure you’re not missing key opportunities to deliver a great client experience.
 By automating as much as possible, you can follow through on what has been promised to clients, at scale.